Menu

 Module 5: Leading Cultural Change in the Profession

-The Culture We Want: Law Associations as Catalysts for Change in the Legal Profession
+PART 1 - The Culture We Want: Law Associations as Catalysts for Change in the Legal Profession

 Law associations have long played a role in setting the standards of the profession — but increasingly, they are being asked to shape its culture as well.
 This session examines the levers available to bar leaders who seek to drive meaningful cultural change, from influencing legal education and shaping the next generation of lawyers, to championing civility, lawyer wellness, and inclusion in an environment marked by chronic stress, burnout, and societal polarization.
 We will explore how our organizations can use their collective voice to amplify the experiences of members, convene difficult conversations, and advocate for structural changes in the profession.